-Since 2012, we have had dozens of young adults In need go through our Chef-In-Training program, 86% of which have successfully graduated.
+Since 2012, dozens of young adults in need have participated in our Chef-in-training Program.
+We are proud to have an 86% graduation rate.
 94% of all graduated interns land a sustainable job in the restaurant industry within 12 months of graduating.
 3-5 years later, 71% of our CIT alumni are still working in the restaurant industry.

 The success of our interns and mentor restaurants is reinforced by two defining features:

 We only accept applicants enrolled in reintegration/ wraparound programs.
 Not only does this ensure they want to be here, but they are also provided with crucial life skills support, help with transportation, access to psychiatric support, and stable housing.

 We place candidates in restaurants that match their personality and their individual needs.
 Every restaurant has a different pace, and a unique kitchen culture.
 By deliberately matching candidates to restaurants through restaurant trials, we ensure that candidates feel supported and learn at their own pace.

 Our program is made possible by the donations of community members and local businesses.
 Watch our video to learn more!